lynnfaraday/aresmush.com/_root/tutorials/code/troubleshooting-yaml.md

 ## Validator

 There are several online YAML validator tools.
-You copy/paste your YAML into the tool and it tells you if there are any problems.
+You copy/paste your YAML (from the Advanced Editor mode or the raw YML file) into the tool and it tells you if there are any problems.
 Here's a good one to use: [YAML Lint](http://www.yamllint.com/).

 There are also command-line tools you can install on either your game server or local development PC.
 Here are some commands you can run on your server shell to install the tool and run it on every file in your config folder: